-This course offers a comprehensive overview of the topography, archaeology and history of Athens from the earliest prehistoric settlement through to the demise of the city in Late Antiquity, but focuses particularly on the monuments and culture of the Archaic to Roman periods.
+This course offers a comprehensive overview of the topography, archaeology and history of Athens from the earliest prehistoric settlement through to the demise of the city in Late Antiquity, focusing particularly on the monuments and culture of the Archaic to Roman periods.
+It is designed for students with a background in Classics/Ancient History/Classical Archaeology and explores many of the sites and themes they will have been introduced to in earlier courses at their home institutions.